VibhaBelavadi/VibhaBelavadi/README.md

 <span style="font-family:Trebuchet MS">
 <h3> Hi there 👋</h3>

 Welcome to my page.
-I'm Vibha Belavadi, a PhD Candidate at The University of Texas at Dallas.
+I'm Vibha Belavadi, a Machine Learning Engineer at Adobe.
+Previously I was a PhD Candidate at The University of Texas at Dallas and graduated in August 2022.

 My area of interests are Adversarial Machine Learning & Deep Learning, Computer Vision, Data Security & Privacy, and Model Interpretability and Fairness for Social Good.
-I am expected to graduate in May 2022.

 <!--
 **VibhaBelavadi/VibhaBelavadi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.